 ISDN: Integrated Services Digital Network.
 Integrates voice, data, and video communications services via standard interfaces.
-ISDN is designed for telephone switches, computer telephony and voice processing systems.
-ISDN can deliver dedicated voice trunking over its B-Channels, video conferencing and broadband data applications by Bonding B-Channels together.
+Designed for telephone switches, computer telephony and voice processing systems.
+ISDN can deliver dedicated voice trunking over its B-Channels, video-conference and broadband data applications by Bonding B-Channels together.

-ITU: International Telecommunications Union (formerly known as the CCITT).
+ITU: International Telecommunications Union.
 An organization established by the United Nations with membership from virtually every government in the world.
 Its objectives are to set telecommunications standards and allocate frequencies to various uses.